neptune-ai/scale-examples/utils/monitoring_tools/hardware_monitoring/README.md

 - Add single metric charts, like _CPU Utilization %_
 - Add multi-metric charts, like _Network IO_
 - [Dynamically select metrics][Docs dynamic metric selection] so that the chart is up-to-date even when the number of metrics is unknown or changes, like _GPU Utilization (%)_ and _GPU Power Usage (W)_

+> [!TIP]
+> Since hardware metrics are logged in a separate thread from the model training, their steps might not be in sync with the model training steps.
+We recommend using [Relative time as the x-axis][Docs configure the x-axis] for hardware metrics.

 ---